 It's quite a spectacle and worth seeing.
 As far as the religious content goes, a lot of it is just instutionalised, mechanical Buddhism.
 People carry on in life doing what they want, not leading very Buddhist lives, but think that handing over some food to monks in a very public setting is enough to be a good person.

-Comments: Hat Yai has a decent size night market that operates in the evenings from Thursday to Sunday.
+Comments: Hat Yai has a decent sized night market that operates in the evenings from Wednesday to Sunday.
 It gets going at around 18:00 and closes at 22:00.
-It's nothing like the scale of Jatujuk in Bangkok (and doesn't have the live animals that Chatuchak has) but the format is similar.
+It's nothing like the scale of Jatujuk in Bangkok (and doesn't have the live animals that Jatujak has) but the format is similar.

 It is covered and there are small lanes with several shops selling a variety of things.
 There are also many food stalls selling everything from common Thai fried-rice dishes and noodles to deep-fried insects.